scholl-lab/vcf-filtering/README.md

 # vcf-filtering

+**⚠️ DEPRECATED:** This repository is no longer actively maintained.
+**Please consider using [variantcentrifuge](https://github.com/scholl-lab/variantcentrifuge) instead**, which offers similar functionality with improved maintainability, logging options, and ongoing support.

+---

 This repository contains scripts and documentation for filtering variant call format (VCF) files to identify rare genetic variants in genes of interest using a streamlined bash script, `filter_variants.sh`.

 ## Overview